benhofer/portfolio/README.md

 # Simple Portfolio App

 My goal was to create a one-page visual resume.
+See it live at benjaminhofer.co!

 The app is built using the following technologies: